postmanlabs/labs-docs/src/pages/docs/postman/collections/using-markdown-for-descriptions.md

   - type: section
     name: "Next Steps"
   - type: link
-    name: "Intro to API documentation"
+    name: "Documenting your API"
-    url: "/docs/postman/api-documentation/intro-to-api-documentation/"
+    url: "/docs/postman/api-documentation/documenting-your-api/"

 warning: false
 ---

-Postman supports [Markdown](/docs/postman/api-documentation/how-to-document-using-markdown/) as a way to style text descriptions for [requests](/docs/postman/sending-api-requests/requests/), [collections](/docs/postman/collections/creating-collections/), and [folders](/docs/postman/collections/managing-collections/) in collections.
+Postman supports [Markdown](/docs/postman/api-documentation/authoring-your-documentation/) as a way to style text descriptions for [requests](/docs/postman/sending-api-requests/requests/), [collections](/docs/postman/collections/creating-collections/), and [folders](/docs/postman/collections/managing-collections/) in collections.
 You can also embed screenshots and other images for more descriptive flair.

 For more information about Markdown, review the [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc) for API documentation.